Join us on Facebook

 We value human life . . .
 We expect employees to perform their jobs professionally which emphasizes Accountability and Respect, minimizing the risk of unnecessary injury or death to any person.

 We value the communities we serve . . .
 We believe that the purpose of our organization is to serve our communities.
 We must be open and responsive to changing conditions and needs.
 We believe it is our responsibility to keep the peace not only by enforcing the law, but also by working with communities to reduce problems by identifying and addressing causes.
 We believe community and problem oriented policing is an ongoing process, and not a program with a beginning and an end.

 We value the person . . .
 We value the diversity of the individual which stems from differences in race, age, sex, religion, sexual orientation, handicap, or socioeconomic status.
 We will treat all individuals with courtesy, respect, and dignity.

 We value organizational excellence . . .We value a working environment in which individuals working as a team strive for superior professional performance focused towards achieving the organizational mission and goals.

 We value the strength of personal character in our employees . . .
 We value open and honest communicators who display high moral and ethical conduct, integrity, adaptability, and sound judgment.
 We believe each employee must be a leader in the office and community.
 We expect employees to be result-oriented problem solvers who are responsible and accountable.

-For specific information regarding the fire ban restrictions, please visit the Sheriff’s Website at and click on the Burn Ordinance to review the regulations specific to Stage II restrictions.
+For specific information regarding the fire ban restrictions, please visit the Custer County Website at http://www.custercountygov.com/index.php?pg=oem.

-As always, if you have any questions, please contact the Sheriff’s Office or the Office of Emergency Management.
+As always, if you have any questions, please contact the Sheriff’s Office, Fire Department, or the Office of Emergency Management.